Finsbury Rifles: Iraq

 61st HAA Regiment was next selected to be sent to the Middle East.
 It left AA Command in September and by 8 December 1941 it was in 8th AA Bde in Tenth Army in Iraq and Persia.
-Tenth Army was being built ip to counter the threat from air raids on the vital oil installations if the German Army on the Eastern Front penetrated into the Caucasus.
+Tenth Army was being built up to counter the threat from air raids on the vital oil installations if the German Army on the Eastern Front penetrated into the Caucasus.
 The tasks allotted to 8th AA Bde were defence of the Basra base area, RAF Habbaniya, Mosul and the oil installations at Kirkuk.
 These widely spread Gun Defence Areas (GDAs) generally received one HAA battery and one LAA battery each.

 The German threat to the Persian oilfields never materialised, but Tenth Army found a secondary role in acclimatising units before they went on active service in North Africa.
 Hence 61st HAA Rgt left 8th AA Bde in March 1942 to move to Middle East Forces (MEF) in Egypt to bolster the AA defences of the Suez Canal.